KunalChoudhary521/Capstone/README.md

 # Capstone Project -- Sleep Apnea Diagnoser

 This software package was designed as a capstone project in ECE496.
-The goal of this project was to help the Sleep Science team at the Toronto Rehabilitation Institution to analyzes physiological signals in order determine severity of Sleep Apnea.
+The goal of this project was to help the Sleep Science team at the Toronto Rehabilitation Institution to analyze physiological signals in order determine severity of Sleep Apnea.
 Sleep Apnea is a disorder that causes periods of shallow or absent breathing while sleeping.